RWCook/Excel-VBA/Notes/keyboard-shortcuts.md

 | Create names from row and column labels. | Ctrl+Shift+F3 |
 | Paste a defined name into a formula. | F3 |

-## Navigation,Selection,Insert,Delete, Edit and Copy & Paste
+## Navigation, Selection, Insert, Delete, Edit and Copy and Paste
 ### Navigation
 | Action | Keys |
 |---|---|